ziotom78/raytracing_course/language-comparison.md

 for the `Vec` class, namely sum, dot product, and scalar-vector product.
-Printing a `Vec` object is implemented through the `Vec::format` method, which uses a `std::stringstream` object; this is the standard approach in C++17, although students developing their programs for the course can rely on more advanced libraries[^fmt] to format strings.
+Printing a `Vec` object is implemented through the `Vec::format` method, which uses a `std::stringstream` object; this is the standard approach in C++, although students developing their programs for the course can rely on more advanced libraries[^fmt] to format strings.

 [^fmt]: A good choice is [`fmt`](https://fmt.dev/latest/index.html),
     which was included in the C++20 standard.

-The code above makes use of a few features of C++17, like the `[[nodiscard]]` and `constexpr` specifiers.
+The code above makes use of a few features of recent C++ standards, like the `[[nodiscard]]` and `constexpr` specifiers.
 Students willing to use C++ in this course should become accustomed with the most recent releases of the C++ standard.
+(C++23, at the time of writing.)

 The following code implements the `Ray` and `Sphere` data structures;
 the latter has the method `intersect`, which checks if a ray (oriented